 Bird of Paradise plants need tons of indirect, bright sunlight to thrive.
 You can put them in a south-facing window or a sunny spot next to a window.
 However, too much sun can hurt them, so keep them under the sun for about 3-4 hours a day.
 It's also nice to expose them to outdoor sunlight in the summer.

 Are Strelitzias poisonous for pets or children?

-She doesn’t like to be eaten so she made herself poisonous in order to protect herself.
-Unfortunately this is not good news for small children or you pet.
-Please keep a close eye on it of keep the plant out of reach.
+Yes, Strelitzia is toxic to pets and humans.
+She doesn’t like to be eaten, so she makes herself poisonous in order to protect herself.
+Unfortunately, this is not good news for small children or your pet.
+Please keep a close eye on it to keep the plant out of reach.

-At PLNTS.com you can buy the two types of the Bird of Paradise.
-Whether you like your Bird of paradise big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - we’ve got you covered!
+At PLNTS.com you can buy the two types of the Bird of Paradise: Strelitzia Nicolai and Strelitzia Reginae.
+Whether you like your Bird of Paradise big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - buy Strelitzia online at PLNTS.com!